 In addition to the project and payment details, keep an eye out for dangerous legal language buried in the waiver that could bind you later.
 For example:

 While the issues here can be complicated to navigate, it is often possible to negotiate the wording of the waiver with the owner.
 If you encounter any deeply legal language and are uncertain how it would affect you, we recommend you discuss it with a lawyer.

 The decision of when to sign and send a lien waiver depends on the type of waiver you’ve agreed on with your client.

 Conditional waivers can be a useful tool to help you get paid faster because they remove the risk from both sides.
 You are safe to sign the waiver because it is conditional on your being paid.
 The client is then safe to send you the payment because there is no chance of you taking the money and filing a lien for the same amount.
 This means that signing and sending conditional waivers promptly can speed up your cash flow!

 For unconditional waivers, on the other hand, it is important only to sign the document when the money is in your hands.
 Even if you’ve received a bank check, don’t sign an unconditional waiver until the check has cleared and the funds are accessible.

 The legal world of liens and waivers is not an easy one to navigate, and it helps to have an experienced advocate at your side.
 At Northwest Lien, we understand the process, and we’re here to guide you throughout.
-If you need advice on lien waivers or find you aren’t getting paid for work done, contact Northwest Lien and we’ll advise you on the best solution.
+If you need advice on construction lien waivers, want to file a lien, or find you aren’t getting paid for work done, contact Northwest Lien and we’ll advise you on the best solution.